-- (1) The Company established the Confidential Information Management Regulations as a set of company-wide regulations, prescribed a confidential information management standard for each division, department and plant, and periodically provided training sessions and made them thoroughly familiar to all officers and employees of the Company. - Regulations and other systems pertaining to controls over risks of loss
+- (1) The Company established the Confidential Information Management Regulations as a set of company-wide regulations, prescribed a confidential information management standard for each division, department and plant, and periodically provided training sessions and made them thoroughly familiar to all officers and employees of the Company. - 4.
+Regulations and other systems pertaining to controls over risks of loss

-(1) Toray shall identify potential risks in business activities, promote company-wide risk management to strive to reduce the level of risk under normal business conditions, and prevent future crises, as well as improve regulations and establish an internal committee to enable immediate implementation in the event of a major crisis.
-(2) Toray shall establish an internal control system for financial reporting that ensures the reliability of financial reporting.
+- (1) In order to identify potential risks in business activities, strive to mitigate such risks under normal business conditions, and prevent future crises, Toray shall establish the Risk Management Committee as one of the Group-wide committees to promote company-wide risk management, and improve regulations to enable immediate implementation in the event of a major crisis. - (2) Toray shall establish an internal control system for financial reporting that ensures the reliability of financial reporting.

-- (1) The Company established Crisis Management Regulations.
-During the period under review, the Company held the CSR Committee, one of the company-wide committees, twice, and the Risk Management Committee, a committee under the CSR Committee, twice. - (2) In June 2017, the Company prepared and submitted an internal control report to the effect that internal control related to financial reporting was effective. - 5.
-System for ensuring appropriate business operations within subsidiaries
+(1) The Company established Crisis Management Regulations.
+During the period under review, the Company held the Risk Management Committee, one of the company-wide committees, once.

+- (2) In June 2018, the Company prepared and submitted an internal control report to the effect that internal control related to financial reporting was effective. - System for ensuring appropriate business operations within subsidiaries

 - (1) To establish a system under which subsidiaries report to the Company on matters regarding the execution of duties by members of the Board, etc. of the subsidiaries, the Company shall provide regulations on the regular reporting of important management information to the Company and regularly hold conferences at which the Company's management receives direct reports on the status of the management of the subsidiaries. - (2) To establish regulations and other systems pertaining to controls over risks of loss for subsidiaries, the Company shall provide subsidiaries with guidance to help them to establish risk management systems appropriate for their respective business forms and business environments, and shall receive regular reports on the status of their activities. - (3) To establish a system for ensuring that members of the Board, etc. of subsidiaries effectively execute their duties, the Company shall provide regulations on the scope under which the Company can reserve its authority over the execution of business operations.
-In addition, the Company shall endeavor to grasp management information in a unified manner and provide assistance and guidance necessary for subsidiaries by determining divisions, etc. with control over its respective subsidiaries. - (4) To establish a system for ensuring that the execution of duties by members of the Board, etc. and employees of subsidiaries complies with laws and regulations and the Articles of Incorporation, the Company shall thoroughly familiarize its subsidiaries with the Company's Corporate Ethics and Legal Compliance Code of Conduct as a code of conduct in common for the Toray Group.
+In addition, the Company shall endeavor to grasp management information in a unified manner and provide assistance and guidance necessary for subsidiaries by determining divisions, etc. with control over its respective subsidiaries - (4) To establish a system for ensuring that the execution of duties by members of the Board, etc. and employees of subsidiaries complies with laws and regulations and the Articles of Incorporation, the Company shall thoroughly familiarize its subsidiaries with the Company's Corporate Ethics and Legal Compliance Code of Conduct as a code of conduct in common for the Toray Group.
 At the same time, the Company shall request the subsidiaries to establish their own codes of conduct, guidelines, etc. in consideration of the laws and regulations, business practices, business forms, and other factors in their respective countries.
 In addition, the Company shall direct its subsidiaries to establish systems under which the status of internal whistle-blowing by members of the Board, etc. and employees of the subsidiaries is appropriately reported to the Company.